StevenBtw/solvor/docs/algorithms/graph/shortest-paths.md

 Each pass guarantees we've found shortest paths using at most k edges.
 After V−1 passes, we've found all shortest paths, because a simple path visits each node at most once, so it uses at most V−1 edges.

 To detect negative cycles: do one more pass.
-If any distance still improves, there's a negative cycle—you can keep going around it forever, reducing the distance infinitely.
+If any distance still improves, there's a negative cycle, you can keep going around it forever, reducing the distance infinitely.

 **Complexity:** O(V × E) where V = nodes, E = edges
 **Guarantees:** Optimal, detects negative cycles